Graduate Certificate in Public History

 Program Webpage: http://louisville.edu/history/ph.html

-The graduate certificate in public history is a specialized program of study that trains students for careers in museums, archives, historical interpretation, and historic preservation.
-Students may pursue the certificate (1) in combination with a MA in history or a closely-related field, or (2) as an independent credential.
+The graduate certificate in Public History is a specialized program of study that trains students for careers in museums, archives, historical interpretation, and historic preservation.
+Students may pursue the certificate (1) in combination with a Master of Arts in History or a closely related field or (2) as an independent credential.
 Students enrolled in the program take seminars in history and electives in history and related fields.
-All students are also required to complete an internship at a historical institution.
+All students are required to complete an internship at a historical institution.

-Students who are already enrolled in the History Masters program will need to follow the same admission procedure stated above at http://louisville.edu/graduate/apply.
-Your previous materials will be considered.
+Students enrolled in a M.A. program will need to follow the same admission procedure stated above at http://louisville.edu/graduate.
+Previously submitted materials will be considered.
 Therefore, you need only submit one additional faculty recommendation and a 500-word personal statement describing your interest in the program.

 |Introduction to Public History||3|

 |Two 600 level non-public history courses in the Department of History||3, 3|

 |Two public history electives at the 500 level or above||3, 3|